 Our resealable pouches are made with certified compostable laminates comprising plant-based raw materials.
 The compostable films used in our kraft pouches are certified to European standard EN 13432 with the OK Compost Home, OK Compost Industrial and Seedling conformity marks.
 Our black pouches are sourced from Econic and the films have been individually certified to the Australian home compostable standard AS5810, the American compostability standard ASTM6400, the European compostability standard EN 13432 including OK Compost Home.
-Whilst the laminate materials are certified as compostable, the ‘completed’ packaging structures have not been officially certified, as this is an extremely expensive process, and typically beyond the financial capacity of most small businesses.
+Whilst the laminate materials are certified as compostable, the ‘completed’ packaging structures have not been certified, as this is a cost-prohibitive exercise for most small businesses.

-The eco adhesive labels on our products are sourced from Black Rainbow Sustainable Printing.
+The eco adhesive labels on our black and kraft pouches are sourced from Black Rainbow Sustainable Printing.
 The labels comprise Forest Stewardship Council certified paper and non-toxic adhesive.
-Although not strictly certified as compostable, in-house tests show they do biodegrade in compost settings and we confer with Black Rainbow’s claim that they’re the most environmentally responsible printed product label available on the Australian market.
+Although not certified as compostable, in-house tests show they do biodegrade in compost settings.

 Our compostable courier labels are sourced from The Better Packaging Co. and are certified industrially compostable (EN13432).
-Their Home Composability certificate is pending, but imminent.
 The adhesive is also carefully formulated to include a high percentage of renewable materials.

 What to do with your used packaging